Kopperå Station

-Kopperå Station (Kopperå stasjon) is a railway station on the Meråker Line in the village of Kopperå in the municipality of Meråker in Trøndelag county, Norway.
+Kopperå Station (Kopperå stasjon) is a railway station on the Meråker Line in the village of Kopperå in Meråker Municipality in Trøndelag county, Norway.
 The station was opened on 1 April 1899 as Kopperaasen.
 It was renamed Kopperåen in April 1924.
 It received the current name on 1 September 1925.

 The station is served twice a day in each direction by SJ Norge.
 The building is owned by Bane NOR.
-It is located 88 km from Trondheim and sits at an elevation of 328.5 m above sea level.
+It is located 88 km from Trondheim Central Station and sits at an elevation of 328.5 m above sea level.